CoBRA: A Composable Benchmark for Robotics Applications: Implementation

-There can be stationary obstacles, such as machines or columns, or moving ones with fixed and deterministic trajectories, such as automatic doors.
-Obstacles are placed at a \texttt{pose} relative to the world frame and are represented by \texttt{collision} and optional \texttt{visual} geometries.
-Those two geometries enable efficient collision checking on simpler over-approximations, while keeping fidelity for visualization if needed.
-Moving obstacles have time-dependent poses, i.e., a fixed list of poses for each time step of the task.
+Obstacles are stationary parts of the environment, such as machines or columns, that are placed at a pose relative to the world frame and are represented by collision and optional visual geometries.
+Those two geometries enable efficient collision checking on simpler over-approximations while keeping fidelity for visualization if needed.